Didisimmons/LILELI-QUIZ-GAME/readME.md

       * Decide from the list of repositories which you would want to be duplicated.
 For this project it's [LILELI](https://github.com/Didisimmons/https://github.com/Didisimmons/LILELI-QUIZ-GAME).

       * Locate the "fork" option at the top right corner of the LILELI QUIZ GAME and click it.
 Once clicked it creates another copy of the LILELI QUIZ GAME repository to accomodate modifications.

-3. Making A Local Clone

-    * Please sign in to your GitHub account.

-    * Locate the desired repository in this case [FLYBODY](https://github.com/Didisimmons/Flybody-gym).

-    * Locate the “Code” button at the top of the FLYBODY repository page.
-Click it and copy the HTTPS link that appears.

-    * Activate your local IDE terminal.

-    * Change the current working directory to the location where you wish the cloned file to be saved.

-    * In the terminal, type “git clone” and then paste the link copied from HTTPS.

-    * e.g "git clone https://github.com/Didisimmons/Flybody-gym.git"

-    * The clone has been made once you press enter.

-4. Download And Extract File From GitHub.

-    * Please sign in to your GitHub account.

-    * Find the desired repository, in this case [FLYBODY](https://github.com/Didisimmons/Flybody-gym).

-    * Locate the “Code” button at the top of the FLYBODY repository page.
-Click it and select “download ZIP” .

-    * Once this is downloaded, use any decompressing tool to open the zip file.

-    * Once the file has been opened, any IDE of choice can be used to edit file and make changes.
+## CREDITS

+### CONTENT

-#### MEDIA
+### MEDIA

-The images used on the website were mainly gotten from the entrepreneur Teni Fashanu, which are samples that have yet to be published.
+The photographs on the website were primarily obtained from entrepreneur Teni Fashanu, with some of them being examples that have yet to be published.
+Procreate and Photoshop were also used to create some of the photos.

-* LILELI's logo, hero image, product images, review background image collage and the quiz container background image were obtainned from Teni Fashanu.
+* Teni Fashanu provided the LILELI logo, hero picture, product photos, review background image collage, and quiz container background image.
+The review backdrop picture collage and the quiz container background image, on the other hand, were modified to appear as they did on the webpage.

-*	The image used on the start page was a photo by Mika Baumeister from [unsplash](https://unsplash.com/photos/MvNahx-yrqY).
+*	David Damz, a graphic designer, made the image on the first page using ProCreate and Photoshop.

 *	The LILELI video used on the website was obtained from entrepreneur Teni Fashanu produced by Henryhousefilms.

-## Credits

-#### CONTENT
+#### ACKNOWLEDGEMENTS
-* The code used to construct  the hero image for all web pages was borrowed from the [whiskey project at the code institute](https://github.com/Didisimmons/Bootstrap-project1/blob/master/index.html).

-* The icons in the more facilities area of the homepage were inspired by another [fitness website](https://strong.zumba.com/en-US/pages/class), which aided in the arrangement of the icons.

-* The inspiration for the site's design came from research on various abuse support sites such as  sites  online study on various gyms accessible, such as [Meetoo](https://ignitefitness.com/rates/),[celebrity fitness](https://www.celebrityfitness.com.ph/) and [Zumba](https://strong.zumba.com/en-US/)

-* The design of the login page was influenced by another [fitness website](https://www.zumba.com/en-US)

-* Code assistance with the positioning of team member photographs on the homepage and instructors on the teacher page was obtained from another peer's project [here](https://vanessacleary.github.io/vanessacleary-Ms1-2021/index.html#home-section) in code institute.

-* Inspiration from another coding institute peer was used to help with the placement of the photos in the facilities [section](https://deannacarina.github.io/travelcaribbean/index.html).

-* This readme document was based on research on several readme documents such as the code institute's readme [sample](https://github.com/Code-Institute-Solutions/SampleREADME), the ajgreaves readme [sample](https://github.com/AJGreaves/portrait-artist/blob/master/README.md#anna-gilhespy), and the code institute's love running project [sample](https://github.com/Code-Institute-Solutions/readme-template).